Dutch Oven Pot Roast (Oven-Baked)

 Notes

-• Let it Rest: Allow the pot roast to rest for about 15 minutes after cooking.
-This allows the juices to redistribute, keeping the meat moist.
+• Let It Rest: Rest the pot roast for about 15 minutes before slicing to keep the meat juicy and tender.

 Nutrition